Lebanese National Resistance Front: Activities: 1982–85

 The LNRF carried out attacks against the IDF and Israeli-related targets in Beirut, Mount Lebanon and the South in June, July and August 1983.
 At this point it was known as the Lebanese National Salvation Front and was backed by Syria.

 Decline and demise: 1986–2000

-A considerable number of LNRF fighters were killed in combat while fighting Israeli and South Lebanese Army (SLA) troops, whereas militants such as Anwar Yassin and Soha Bechara were taken prisoner and held in the Khiam detention center.
+A considerable number of LNRF fighters were killed in combat while fighting Israeli and South Lebanon Army (SLA) troops, whereas militants such as Anwar Yassin and Soha Bechara were taken prisoner and held in the Khiam detention center.
 Several others were killed in assassinations against leftist activists in Beirut and southern Lebanon in the late 1980s.

 The last recorded Jammoul operation in the south occurred in 1999.